imiev-battery-upgrade/imiev-battery-upgrade/README.md

 ## CAN bridge setup

+### Arduino Due Method (Original)

 - Install Arduino Due or CANFDuino
 - Download latest code from [can_bridge.ino](can_bridge.ino)
 - Connect to vehicle:
   - CAN0 to BMU pins 6 & 7
   - CAN1 to ECU
   - power from switched 12V

+### Alternative CAN Bridge (STM32)

+A more affordable alternative using STM32-based boards has been successfully tested by community members:

+**Hardware:**
+- STM32F105-based board marketed as "MB CAN filter" or similar on AliExpress (~$8-10)
+  - Search terms: "filter CAN universal mercedes STM32F105"
+  - Features dual CAN transceivers and STM32F105 microcontroller
+  - More robust for automotive environment than Arduino
+  - Lower power consumption and integrated transceivers

+**Software:**
+- Based on Dala's Nissan LEAF Battery Upgrade project: https://github.com/dalathegreat/Nissan-LEAF-Battery-Upgrade
+- Community member iso14000 has successfully ported piev's Arduino code to STM32
+- Sample code structure available at [can_bridge_stm32_sample.c](can_bridge_stm32_sample.c) - **WARNING: This is incomplete sample code only!**
+- Requires modification to bypass UUID lock in original code (comment out NVIC_SystemReset)
+- Compiled using Keil µVision or STM32CubeIDE

+**Installation:**
+- Power from EV-ECU control power source (C-107 pin 2) for key-switched operation
+- Same CAN connections as Arduino method
+- More compact installation due to smaller board size

+**Advantages over Arduino Due:**
+- Significantly lower cost (~$10 vs ~$50)
+- More automotive-grade with better power regulation
+- Smaller form factor
+- Integrated CAN transceivers
+- Lower power consumption

+**Status:** Successfully tested and validated by forum member iso14000 (May 2025)

 ## Testing & validation